chonieny/CA_Houseprice_Regression_project/README.md

 ## Data Cleaning & Feature Engineering
 * One-hot encoding was done for the categorical variable
 * Missing values were filled with regression imputation using gradient boosting(chosen over linear regression and random forest)
-* Heavily correlated features were handled: Redundant and less important features were dropped, and more informative features were created.
+* Heavily correlated features were handled: Very redundant and less important features were dropped, and more informative features were created.
 * Skewed features underwent log transformation
 * Data were scaled